bendangnuksung/face_recognition/README.md

 * Note:
   * An image or a video should contain only the face of the respective person
-  * Minimum 15 images of every individual person (for better prediction)
   * Optional: Move all directories with images to data/raw_data/

 ## Using Face Recognition